abhinav011111/Memogram/README.md

 # Memogram

-Steps Followed in Creation
-Link where it is hosted : Experience here
+Link where it is hosted : [Experience here] (https://memogram.onrender.com/posts)